compmodder26/gcp-beer-fermentation-gravity-app/README.md

 Backend functionality is hosted in GCP Cloud Functions.
 Source is in Go.

 Frontend functionality is hosted in GCP App Engine.
 Source is in React/Typscript.

+Data storage is in GCP Bigquery (overkill, I know.
+But it has a free tier).